-A. A Declaration that the Respondents continued withdrawal of union membership dues from Plaintiffs' paychecks is unlawful;

-B. A Declaration that the Plaintiff's contracts with their respective unions were rescinded or terminated upon the Plaintiff's resignations or are otherwise invalid;

-C. A refund of all union membership dues improperly withheld;
+- A. A Declaration that the Respondents continued withdrawal of union membership dues from Plaintiffs' paychecks is unlawful; - B. A Declaration that the Plaintiff's contracts with their respective unions were rescinded or terminated upon the Plaintiff's resignations or are otherwise invalid; - C. A refund of all union membership dues improperly withheld; - D. An award of Plaintiff's costs and attorneys' fees; or - E. In the alternative, reversal of SERB's decision; - F. Any further relief the Board deems just and equitable.

-D. A permanent injunction barring further deductions;

-E. An award of Plaintiff's costs and attorneys' fees; and

-F. Any further relief the Board deems just and equitable.